divergio/octopress/source/_posts/2011-09-29-the-joy-of-podcasts-general-interest.markdown

 doing my work or making decisions.
 It's also quite entertaining, mainly because Merlin Mann is an intensely likeable and very funny guy.
 The only reason this podcast isn't in my top recommended section is because I'm still not sure what the podcast is even about.
-It's seems like sometimes they ramble on forever.
+It seems like sometimes they ramble on forever.
 I still enjoy it, and I'm giving it a chance to win me over, but I prefer my other Apple podcasts more (to be revealed in a later post).